Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 ## Purpose of This Document

-This document defines the system actors and high-level use cases for the ISBUSHKA project.
+This document defines system actors and high-level use cases for the ISBUSHKA project.

-The Actor & Use Case Model describes **who** interacts with the system and **for what business purpose**, without separating technical details or UI implementation.
+It formalizes **who** interacts with the system and **for what business purpose**, without describing UI or implementation.

 The model is intentionally minimal and reflects the real operational logic of a small service business.